BDC Hamburger Icon

 An international PEO is an invaluable partner in the hiring process.
 The PEO can support staff members you find abroad or carry out the entire recruitment process.
 Your international PEO will work with you to add new team members seamlessly.

 Once hired, your overseas staff member will sign a co-employment contract outlining your business’s and PEO’s roles.
-A PEO’s expertise typically makes the employee onboarding process faster and smoother.
-And for small businesses, a PEO’s international reach and company size offer security and support for your overseas staff.
+A PEO’s expertise typically speeds up and smooths the employee onboarding process.
+For small businesses, a PEO’s international reach and company size also provide security and support for your overseas staff.

-2. An international PEO brings “big company” benefits to overseas staff.
+An international PEO brings ‘big company’ benefits to overseas staff.

 • Comprehensive employee support: Local support, advice and engagement are essential for overseas staff.
 When you’re working with an international PEO, this weight is taken off your shoulders.
 Your overseas employees will enjoy a more comprehensive support network, thus reducing turnover among your staff abroad.

-• Easier compliance infrastructure: An international PEO will make internal safety, HR and risk management processes more structured and accessible for overseas employees.
+• Simplified compliance infrastructure: An international PEO will make internal safety, HR and risk management processes more structured and accessible for overseas employees.

 Soft skills are often underrated for companies moving into new environments.
 However, they’re vital to building new relationships and ensuring client satisfaction.
 Your international PEO can smooth your transition and bridge cultural gaps in the following ways:

-• An international PEO helps you navigate cultural and language differences.
-When your business expands into another country, you must consider the cultural and language differences you’ll likely encounter.
-Your international PEO can guide you and help hire employees who understand the importance of seamless integration into the new community.
+• An international PEO helps you navigate cultural and language differences: When your business expands into another country, you must consider the cultural and language differences you’ll likely encounter.
+Your international PEO can guide you through these challenges and help hire employees who understand the importance of seamless integration into the new community.

 Bottom LineBottom line

-An international PEO guides businesses that are moving into vastly different social, professional and cultural landscapes.
-They have country-specific experience and etiquette knowledge and can recruit the right employees for the region’s workplace culture.
+An international PEO guides businesses moving into vastly different social, professional and cultural landscapes.
+They have country-specific experience and etiquette knowledge and can help you hire for a cultural fit.

 International PEOs are lifelines for businesses entering new markets.
 They can support your business at different expansion stages, whether you’re hiring one person overseas to test market viability or establishing a permanent presence in a new destination.